CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Getting-Started.md

 Participants should have:

-- **Basic understanding of Microsoft Fabric** – Familiarity with Fabric’s data processing, storage, and analytics capabilities.
+- **Basic understanding of Microsoft Fabric**: Familiarity with Fabric’s data processing, storage, and analytics capabilities.
-- **Familiarity with real-time data processing concepts** – Understanding of streaming data, event-driven architectures, and analytics workflows.
+- **Familiarity with real-time data processing concepts**: Understanding of streaming data, event-driven architectures, and analytics workflows.

 ## Architecture